-JAPANESE: CONTINUERS Unit Value ATAR Category Board Developed Course 2 А
+JAPANESE: CONTINUERS Unit Value ATAR Category Board Developed Course 2 А studied Japanese in Years 8-10 or who have previous Exclusions: Jap Japanese in Cor Literature - Cost: \$62 (Year 11), \$62 (Year 12)

-Prerequisites: This is a follow-on course for students who have studied Japanese in Years 8-10 or who have previous knowledge of the language.
-Strict eligibility rules apply to the study of this subject

-Exclusions: Japanese Beginners, Japanese in Context, Japanese and Literature

-Cost: \$62 (Year 11), \$62 (Year 12)

 The Year 11 and HSC courses have, as their organisational focuses, prescribed themes and related mandatory topics.
 Students' skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
 Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.